 With the advent of microarray technology for identifying large numbers of common genetic variants, agnostic interrogation of susceptibility variants across the entire genome is now possible.
 Although a number of genome-wide association studies (GWAS) have been performed for childhood ALL (described in Chapter 59), only four GWAS have investigated susceptibility loci for any type of myeloid neoplasm.
-A study of 671 CML cases of Korean and European descent identified CML susceptibility loci at 6q25.1 and 17p11.1 (Kim et al, 2011).
-Two GWAS with over 3500 cases of myeloproliferative neoplasms identified a number of susceptibility loci, including 3q26.2, 3p24.2, 5p15.33, 6q23.3, and 9p24.1 (Kilpivaara et al, 2009; Tapper et al, 2015).
+A study of 671 CML cases of Korean and European descent identified CML susceptibility loci at 6q25.1 and 17p11.1 (Kim et al., 2011).
+Two GWAS with over 3500 cases of myeloproliferative neoplasms identified a number of susceptibility loci, including 3q26.2, 3p24.2, 5p15.33, 6q23.3, and 9p24.1 (Kilpivaara et al., 2009; Tapper et al., 2015).
 The associations for some loci differed by JAK2 mutation status, supporting the importance of uniform case definitions in such studies.
-Finally, a study of 150 cases of t-AML of European descent identified a locus at 17q12, albeit not at genome-wide significance, that appeared to have a greater effect when the case population was restricted to t-AML cases with abnormalities in chromosomes 5 and/or 7, which is highly correlated with antecedent alkylating agent exposure (Knight et al, 2009).
+Finally, a study of 150 cases of t-AML of European descent identified a locus at 17q12, albeit not at genome-wide significance, that appeared to have a greater effect when the case population was restricted to t-AML cases with abnormalities in chromosomes 5 and/or 7, which is highly correlated with antecedent alkylating agent exposure (Knight et al., 2009).
 That study supports the intriguing possibility that certain susceptibility variants may only confer risk in the presence of a particular leukemogenic exposure.
 To maximize the discovery potential for identifying germline susceptibility to myeloid neoplasms, future investigations should account for heterogeneity in both exposures and disease subtypes.

 Attention is increasingly turning to the potential role of common genetic variation in relation to therapeutic response and disease prognosis.
-Results of initial studies that have focused on candidate genes that may confer drug resistance (e.g., drug metabolizing enzymes) have been conflicting and expanded pharmacogenetic studies and GWAS are underway (Drenberg et al, 2015; Choi et al, 2013).
+Results of initial studies that have focused on candidate genes that may confer drug resistance (e.g., drug metabolizing enzymes) have been conflicting and expanded pharmacogenetic studies and GWAS are underway (Drenberg et al., 2015; Choi et al., 2013).
 For myeloid neoplasms, the investigation of germline variants related to therapeutic response and disease prognosis is in its infancy, in stark contrast to the extensive understanding of the prognostic as well as diagnostic importance of certain somatic changes.

 Additional research is needed to understand the mechanisms by which putative loci may contribute to leukemia development or prognosis and to identify other associated genetic loci.
-Important directions for future research will be to compare risks for different myeloid neoplasms, and to consider whether underlying susceptibility variants may interact with other leukemia risk factors (Knight et al, 2009).
+Important directions for future research will be to compare risks for different myeloid neoplasms, and to consider whether underlying susceptibility variants may interact with other leukemia risk factors (Knight et al., 2009).

 <1> OPPORTUNITIES FOR PREVENTION